-"Hawaii Five-O" it wasn't but commuting on the Oahu interstate made me think fondly of home.
-The best thing about consulting for a TV production crew if you're lucky.
-They love to eat great food and indulge in a proper pint of beer.
-Eating decent food is number one with me.
-I see now that my chance of survival with these Britt’s is looking good.
+"Hawaii Five-O", it isn't.
+And commuting to work on the busy Oahu interstate made this mountain Man think fondly of home.
+On the other hand, the best thing about consulting for a British TV production crew is if you are lucky enough to land a gig like this.
+These Brits love great food and a proper pint of beer.
+Eating decent food on the run is number one with me.
+I see my chances of survival with Bear Grylls are looking good!

 Bear Grylls Desert Island and I'll have a pint of that!